2023 Disneyland Crowd Calendars

 Of the traditional school holidays, summer break is probably the best time to visit, as it is the longest school break so you don’t have the concentration of guests all visiting during the same week of other holidays.
 Since summer break is largely blocked out to SoCal passholders, you can expect to see more tourists in the parks this time of year.

 Most schools have the week before Christmas until the shortly after New Year’s off, making this week-plus an especially busy time.
 The same is true for President’s Day weekend, Easter week, Memorial Day weekend, the Fourth of July holiday, and Thanksgiving week.
 Although schools do vary their Spring Break schedules, don’t expect the parks to be any less busy because of somewhat-staggered Spring Breaks.
-March and April are also busy times at Disneyland.
+Mid-March through mid-April are busy times at Disneyland.

 This isn’t to say you shouldn’t visit during these times, as some people don’t have many other options, but if you do go, at least bring your patience with you, or at least a good plan for touring the parks!